maxi-marufo/portfolio/Bank_Data/README.md

 2. How are these variables related to each other?
 3. Which are the top k customers at highest risk of leaving the bank?

-## Blog

-You can find a post in Medium describing the results of this project [here](https://medium.com/@maximiliano.marufo/this-is-what-a-data-scientist-can-do-with-your-data-588207deb0db)

 ## Project Overview

 The project consist of a [data.csv](https://github.com/maxi-marufo/challenges/blob/master/Bank_Data/data.csv)